kangyu-california/PersistentWindows/README.md

 - Download the latest PersistentWindows*.zip file from https://github.com/kangyu-california/PersistentWindows/releases
 - Unzip the file into any directory
 - It is highly recommended to create a task in Task Scheduler to automatically start PersistentWindows triggered by user log on.
+  **Make sure to disable "Stop the task if it runs longer than (3 days)" in task property settings.

 - Alternatively for users who prefer to auto start PersistentWindows using startup menu, this can be achieved by creating a shortcut to PersistentWindows.exe in C:\Users\\<your_user_id>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup.
 But this method of auto start may not work as expected for slow computers (see issue #34), it is recommended to delay start by specifying -delay_start \<seconds\> on the command line, 30 seconds seems to be a safe bet.

 # Use instructions